alamy2711/HomyStay/README.md

-# Apartment Booking Web App
+# HomyStay - Apartment Booking Web App

 This is a full-stack web application for apartment booking.